kevinyjsong04/MarketMaven/README.md

 # MarketMaven

-## A Personal Trading Engine Project
-## Different Features are in development and will be rolling out soon.
+A Personal Trading Engine Project.
+Different Features are in development and will be rolling out soon.